-We do not awaken by surrounding ourselves with people who all are the same as ourselves.
+We do not awaken by surrounding ourselves with people who are all the same as ourselves.
 We tend to put ourselves in a bubble, only interacting with people who are exactly the same as us, and with the same ideas.
-It takes a fair amount of willingness and effort to move beyond this bubble… and many choose not to.
+It is by interacting with what we consider Other that we can grow, become, and dissolve the boundaries within the self.

 And our true selves are way beyond the capacity of our own mental creations, which typically seek control, order, and are based off of what we already know (and need to be) “truth”.
 If our minds create our spiritual reality, we lose our tether towards any sort of expansion or truth, and despite authentically seeking– going to workshops, immersing ourselves in teachings, and so forth– we can restrict ourselves from ever really experiencing anything.

 The question would be then how would we know?
 How would we know that we are on a correct spiritual path, and that we are, in fact expanding?